hieuvp/learning-kubernetes/05-helm/README.md

                       # will generate valid Kubernetes manifest files.
   templates/NOTES.txt # OPTIONAL: A plain text file containing short usage notes
 ```

+- **Release**: A specific instance of a Chart which has been deployed to the Kubernetes cluster using Helm.
+- **Repository**: Place where published Charts reside and can be shared with others.

 ## Pluralsight - Installing a Local Kubernetes Cluster with Helm